harness/developer-hub/release-notes/continuous-delivery.md

 - SSH pipelines with GCR artifacts ran without populating the required runtime inputs.
 (CDS-55689)

   Fixed this issue by adding proper validations to GCR artifacts used for SSH pipelines.
-- The Java object output values of expressions were incorrectly converted to string type using the `String.valueOf` method resulting in incorrect formatting.
+- The expressions corresponding to objects like list, maps, and so on were incorrectly converted to string type using the Java `String.valueOf` method resulting in incorrect formatting.
 (CDS-71619)

-  This issue is fixed and the output values for expressions are now returned as JSON objects.
+  This issue is fixed and the output values for expressions are returned as JSON objects.

 ### Harness Manager delegate fixed issues